Meithal/ccson/README.md

     puts(to_string(&cisson_state.tokens)); /* {"foo":"bar","array":[1,2,4],"question":true} */
 }
 ```
-Closing tokens are not necessary if we have
+Closing tokens are not necessary when we have
 no more tokens to push.
 More and
 up-to-date examples are in tests/tests.c.